quanhoang-hybrbase/react-untitled-ui-core/docs/instructions.md

 ## Important Notes
 - Common mistakes to AVOID:
   - Not making the API request to Figma API or not calling the proper Figma MCP tool
-  - Not utilizing the Figma Documentation and API response to document the component in the README.md file
+  - Not utilizing the Figma Documentation to document the component in the README.md file
   - Not following strictly the Tailwind variant configuration defined in "docs/code-patterns.md"
+  - Not properly utilizing the styling values from the Figma API response (colors, spacing, typography, etc.) when configuring the Tailwind variants
   - Not following strictly the Typescript types definition when defining React Component props
   - Add any extra props of your own interpretation in the Typescript types definition
   - Not using the correct naming convention for the React component (E##ComponentName format, e.g. "E00SocialIcon" instead of "SocialIcon")